Vendicated/Vencord/src/plugins/mediaPlaybackSpeed/README.md

-# AudioPlaybackSpeed
+# MediaPlaybackSpeed

-Adds an icon to change the playback speed of voice message and audio embeds
+Adds an icon to change the playback speed of media embeds

 ![New icon with menu to change the playback speed](https://github.com/Vendicated/Vencord/assets/24937357/21792b09-8d6a-45be-a6e8-916cdd67a477)